Flexible Spending Accounts

 Administrative staff members, faculty members, stipend graduate students and professional librarians may participate if appointed for at least half time.

-*Please go to their website for more details: https://benstrat.navigatorsuite.com.
-New users: First time portal users have the ability to create your own account by clicking on the "New User" login.
+Note for New users: First time portal users have the ability to create your own account by clicking on the "New User" login.

 Dependent Care Reimbursement Account